pilotmoon/PopClip-Extensions/README.md

 ![Example plist, for 'Translate Tab'.](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/ttplist.png)

-### Icons
+## Icons
 Icons may be specified in the `Icon` and/or `Extension Icon` fields in a few different ways:

 * `<filename>.png` or `<filename>.svg` specifies an image file within the extension package, in either PNG or SVG format.

 * `symbol:<symbol name>` specifies an [SF Symbols](https://sfsymbols.com) name, for example `symbol:flame`.
 Symbols are only available on macOS 11.0 and above.

-* `text:<text icon specifier>` instructs PopCLip to generate a text-based icon, as described below.
+* `text:<text icon specifier>` instructs PopClip to generate a text-based icon, as described below.

 PNG and SVG icons should be square and monochrome.
 The image should be black, on a transparent background.
 You can use opacity to create shading.
 PNG icons should be at least 256x256 pixels in size.

+### Test based icons

-Text based icons can up to three characters, on their own or within a square or circle.
-Examples:
+Text based icons can up to three characters, on their own or within an enclosing shape.
+The enclosing shape is specified using different kinds of brackets around the text.
+The easiest way to explain is probably by example:

 * `text:A` - the letter A on its own